 When Can I Sleep On My Stomach After A Hysterectomy?

 You should wait until you are fully healed from your hysterectomy before sleeping on your stomach.
-On average, recovery time is from 6-8 weeks for an abdominal hysterectomy, or less for a vaginal or laparoscopy hysterectomy.4
+On average, recovery time is from 6-8 weeks for a total abdominal hysterectomy (TAH), or less for a vaginal or laparoscopy hysterectomy.4

 Always speak to your doctor about how best to recover from any surgery, and learn more about the relationship between sleep and pelvic pain here.

 Finally, no matter what your sleeping position, be sure to practice good sleep hygiene, so that you’re setting yourself up for the best night’s sleep possible.
-And find more tips for care and recovery after pelvic floor disorder surgery here.
+Find more tips for care and recovery after pelvic floor disorder surgery here.